The-International-Screeps-Bot/The-International-Open-Source/README.md

 The bot is made up of 3 foundational classes: the Red Army, the Proletariat, and the Revolutionaries.

-Communes are claimed rooms
+Communes are claimed rooms.

 The Red Army is in charge of defence and offense.

-The Proletariat are in charge of producing and distributing resources
+The Proletariat are in charge of producing and distributing resources.

 The Revolutionaries are in charge of establishing future communes, and rebuilding destroyed communes.
 ```